-Understanding the nature of addiction and other mental health challenges breaks off shame and increases motivation to seek help.
-Older approaches to recovery saw addiction as a moral failure or the result of poor decisions.
+Understanding the nature of addiction and other mental health challenges lessens shame and increases motivation to seek help.
+Older approaches to recovery viewed addiction as a moral failure or just the result of poor decisions.
 Many taught that people simply needed greater willpower to change.
 However, scientific research has shown this perspective to be woefully incorrect.
-While initial decisions and a host of other factors can play a role, active addiction can rapidly become a serious medical condition.
+Active addiction can rapidly become a serious medical condition by rewiring the brain around unhealthy patterns.
 Our backgrounds, childhood experiences, genetics, and other factors outside of our control also affect the likelihood of developing addiction.

 Healing and Recovery Are Possible

-There’s good news about recovery: our brains are neuroplastic.
-That means the reward system and other functions and connections in your brain can be rewired and reformed.
+There is good news about recovery: our brains are neuroplastic.
+That means the reward system and other functions and connections in our brains can be rewired and reformed.
 Unhealthy habits can be replaced with healthy ones.
-It may take time, but it is possible for an addicted brain to relearn and experience enjoyment, gratification, and satisfaction from healthy behaviors.
+It may take time, but it is possible for an addicted brain to relearn and experience enjoyment, gratification, and satisfaction from positive behaviors.

 Recovery presents an opportunity to experience growth in areas where we have developed unhealthy ways to find safety, security, and pleasure, often due to trauma and disconnection or early substance use.
 We can discover resources which empower healing and find tools that enable us to process thoughts and emotions in life-giving ways.
 Given how the brain can become rewired in addiction, it is important to seek help from external resources from both medical professionals and other supporters.